Helios: A Foundational Language Model for Smart Energy Knowledge Reasoning and Application: Data Collection and Curation

 \subsubsection{Smart Energy Corpus Processing}

-\textbf{PDF Convert.} Our Smart Energy Corpus primarily exists in PDF format, necessitating conversion to a unified format suitable for model training.
-Scientific literature contains abundant structured information, including tables, equations, and formulas; direct conversion to TXT format would result in critical information loss, causing large language models to learn incomplete or incorrect content.
+\textbf{PDF Convert.} Collected corpus primarily exists in PDF format, necessitating conversion to a unified format suitable for model training.
+Scientific literature contains abundant structured information, including tables, equations, and formulas; direct conversion to TXT format would result in critical information loss, causing LLMs to learn incomplete or incorrect content.
 Therefore, we selected Markdown as our unified conversion format to preserve these essential structural elements.

 To balance computational throughput with structural integrity, we developed Python scripts based on Marker \cite{paruchuri2025marker}.
 For processing efficiency, we deployed 10 servers equipped with NVIDIA RTX 4090 GPUs in a distributed architecture, each server configured with six parallel conversion workers.
-To enhance quality, we integrated OpenAI's GPT-4o as an intelligent agent (Parsing Agent) to perform table reconstruction, mathematical formula standardization, form parsing, figure description generation, and reference normalization, ensuring structural completeness.
+To enhance quality, we integrated OpenAI's GPT-4o as an intelligent agent (Parsing-Agent) to perform table reconstruction, mathematical formula standardization, form parsing, figure description generation, and reference normalization, ensuring structural completeness.
 Detailed hyperparameter configurations are provided in the supplementary table.
 Our system achieved an average processing speed of 2.21 seconds per page, completing the entire conversion process within 5 days.
 Fig. \ref{fig:md} demonstrates sample conversion results.
 The computationally efficient and structurally complete PDF-to-Markdown conversion framework, based on intelligent agents, presented in this paper, has been open-sourced on GitHub along with the dataset.

 \textbf{Content Filtering.} Building upon this foundation, we additionally implement filtering mechanisms to remove private information, harmful content, and unintelligible or corrupted text.